Marine Corps College Education Programs

 Marine Corps Tuition Assistance

-- In order to get started with Marine Corps Tuition Assistance, you will need to contact your Marine Corps Voluntary Education Center to receive educational counseling and to determine which courses and classes you will request for TA funding.
+In order to get started with USMC Tuition Assistance, you will need to contact your Marine Corps Voluntary Education Center to receive educational counseling and to determine which courses and classes you will request for TA funding.

-- You will need to start your application 60 days in advance of the term start date and can apply on any computer.
+- Start your application 60 days in advance of the term start date and can apply on any computer.

-- You will need to have served on active duty or in the Marine Corps Reserve for 24 months.
+- Have served on active duty or in the Marine Corps Reserve for 24 months.

-- You will need to serve on active duty through the last day of the course.
+- Need to serve on active duty through the last day of the course.

-- You will need to have passed the most recent Physical Fitness Assessment (PFA) or received a waiver for it.
+- Passed the most recent Physical Fitness Assessment (PFA) or received a waiver for it.

-- If this is applicable, you will have needed to have been recommended for a promotion.
+- If applicable, you will have needed to have been recommended for a promotion.

-- You will need to have completed the MCI Personal Financial Management Course.
+- Completed the MCI Personal Financial Management Course.

 - If you are enlisted, you will need to have an EAS date at least 60 days beyond the completion date of the requested class.